dedica-team/nivio/docs/source/assessment.rst

 -------------

 * scaling (warning if the scale label is exactly 0)

-* * red if 0 as provider for other items
+  * red if 0 as provider for other items

-* * yellow if scaled to 0 without relations
+  * yellow if scaled to 0 without relations

-* * orange of scaled to 0 as data sink
+  * orange if scaled to 0 as data sink

-* * unknown if no label or not a number
+  * unknown if no label or not a number

-* * green if scaled higher than 1
+  * green if scaled higher than 1

-* * yellow if a bottleneck (more than 1 item depends on it)
+  * yellow if a bottleneck (more than 1 item depends on it)

 * health (examines the health label on items)
 * condition (K8s condition true/false evaluation)
 * custom (see :ref:`Custom KPIs` below)

 By default all shipped KPIs are enabled.
-Set "enabled" to false in the config to disable them.
+Set ``enabled`` to false in the config to disable them.

 Custom KPIs
 -----------

 Custom KPIs can be configured in the landscape config using ranges and/or matchers (regular expressions) and applied to everything having labels.
-In the example below a KPI "monthlyCosts" is defined, using ranges on the label "costs", and the KPI "myEval" evaluates a label "foo".
+In the example below a KPI ``monthlyCosts`` is defined, using ranges on the label ``costs``, and the KPI ``myEval`` evaluates a label ``foo``.
 Both ranges (inclusive lower and upper limits) and matchers are separated by semicolon.

 .. code-block:: yaml
    :linenos: